mrwweb/mrw-simplified-editor-wordpress/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 2.0.0 =
+* MAJOR UPDATE: Hide infrequently used blocks, all default style variations, and many block settings from WordPress 5.0+ Block Editor.

 = 1.1.0 =
 * Beating WordPress 4.2 to hiding `wp_help` on mobile.
 Adding `code` element to "Other Formats."